clef/clef-wordpress/readme.txt

 = What if I lose my phone? =

-Simply visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone and disconnect it from your Clef account.
+Simply visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone.
+Once you've deactivated, you can reactivate on a new device and all of your accounts will transfer over.

 = How much does Clef cost? =